 The International Federation of Red Cross and Red Crescent Societies would like to express its gratitude to the following for their support to the World Disasters Report 2022.
-This report was partially funded through the IFRC COVID-19 response.
+The research contributing to this report was partially funded through the IFRC COVID-19 response.